-I've grown up with, and adopted for myself, this wonderful ease and enjoyment from nature walks and spending time on the water.
-The feelings of being grounded and expansive on these outings are so rich that it's easy to make spiritual associations to it.
-This latest series of paintings are largely about the mystical energy of nature and revealing a hidden magical world.
-I've made many of the landscape scenes less about location and more about the boundary between reality and mystical happenings.
+Most of my paintings also include something about the mystical energy of nature and revealing of a hidden magical world.
+Many of the landscape scenes are less about location and more about the boundaries between reality and mystical happenings.
 Most of the occurrences happen in the skies, where unusual atmospheric events and swirling energies turn familiar scenes into something other worldly.
 In the way that animals detect danger in the air before we do, I use flocks of birds as both messengers and bringers of these events.
 It's intentionally unclear if the swirling lines are flight paths of the birds or some electrical storm that has brought this other world to us.
 It is up to the viewer to decide what these events are about.